leobouard/NTDSPasswordChecker/README.md

     📄 SYSTEM
 ```

-Please treat the "NTDS" folder with all the seriousness that it needs, since it contains a copy of your Active Directory environment (with all user passwords).
+Please treat this NTDS folder with all the seriousness that it needs, since it contains a copy of your Active Directory environment (including passwords).

-### Run the script
+### Install DSInternals module

 The script needs the [DSInternals](https://github.com/MichaelGrafnetter/DSInternals) PowerShell module, which you can install this way: